Drunk Angel and Hiding Devil: Abstract

 \section{Abstract}

 The angel game is played on $2$-dimensional infinite grid by $2$ players, the angel and the devil.
-In each turn, the angel of power $c$ moves from her current point $(x, y)$ to a point $(x', y')$ which $\max\{|x - x'|, |y - y'|\} \leq c$ while the devil destroys a point in his turn.
-The angel can no longer land on the destroyed points.
+In each turn, the angel of power $c \in \mathbb{N}$ moves from her current point $(x, y)$ to a point $(x', y')$ which $\max\{|x - x'|, |y - y'|\} \leq c$ while the devil chooses a point to destroy in his turn.
+Then, the angel can no longer land on these destroyed points.
 The angel wins if she has a strategy to escape from the devil forever and the devil wins if he can cage the angel in his destroyed points by a finite number of turns.
-It was proved that the angel of power $2$ always wins.
+It was proved in 2007 that the angel of power at least $2$ always wins.
 In this paper, we rise the problem when the angel is drunk.
 She randomly moves to any point in the range of her power in each turn.
-In our game version, the devil must cage the angel by a given finite number of turns, otherwise the angel wins.
+In our game version, the devil must cage the angel by a given finite number of turns, otherwise, the angel wins.
 We present a strategy for the devil that: if the devil plays with this strategy, then for given $c \in \mathbb{N}$ and $\epsilon > 0$, the devil can cage the angel of power $c$ with probability greater than $1 - \epsilon$ if and only if the game is played on an $n$-dimensional infinite grid when $n \leq 2$.
-The numerical simulation results are presented in the last section.
+We also establish the results related to the hitting time once the angel is first time outside an $n$-dimensional sphere of a given radius.
+The numerical simulation results are also presented in the last section.

 { \textbf{Keywords:} Pursuit-Evasion, Angel and Devil, Random Walks} \\ { \textbf{AMS subject classification:} 05C57, 05C81, 91A43}